-What South Carolina’s Laws Regarding Private Investigators and Their Licensing?
+What are South Carolina’s Laws Regarding Private Investigators and Their Licensing?

 PI licenses are granted and monitored by our State Law Enforcement Division (“SLED”).
 South Carolina statutes give PI’s the authority to: